 GigaNet is oriented around the presentation of research papers.
 The proposed extended abstract should be 800-1000 words long (excluding bibliography) and must describe:

 5. Contributions to literature and/or ongoing policy debates.

 Theoretical papers need not specify the data used but must have a clear research question and statement of the specific theories used and literature in which the analysis is situated.

-Reviews of individual papers will be double blind.
-Therefore, do not include names or any other personally identifiable information on the uploaded file; be aware however that applicants will submit through the Easychair platform which will record their names and contact data and the PC chair will be able to see them.
+Reviews of individual abstracts will be double blinded.
+Please do not include names or any other personally identifiable information on the uploaded file or in the text of the submission itself on the EasyChair platform.
+(The platform records the author name(s) and contact information: the program committee chair will be able to see that information.)

-Full papers due: October 19 2018
+Full papers due: 15 October

 GigaNet is an international association of academic researchers founded in 2006 to support multidisciplinary research on Internet governance.
 Its membership includes researchers from all over the world who are contributing to local, national, regional, and international debates on Internet governance.
 More information on GigaNet’s organizational structures and activities can be found on its website at https://www.giga-net.org.